madcock/sf2000_multicore/README.md

 Multicore releases can be found here: https://github.com/madcock/sf2000_multicore_cores/releases

 ## Setup (before building)
+### Via docker
+As I'm using Windows as my main machine, I have added a simple docker-compose file that spins up a tiny ubuntu server

+Prereqs:
+- docker
+- docker-compose

+Simply run
+> docker-compose up -d

+To ssh into the container
+> docker exec -it compiler-server /bin/bash
+> cd app

+### On the linux machine
 (This is the top level project, forked from: https://gitlab.com/kobily/sf2000_multicore)
 - choose a directory to contain all this
 - decide if you want EVERYTHING (there are a lot of cores!)